GretheB90/Learning/README.md

 # Learning
-Me trying to learn how to IT
+Me trying to learn basics in Python